Tulúm Ruins

-As we’ve advised for other ruins in Quintana Roo and Yucatan, there are a couple reasons why you’ll want to get an early start on your day when you visit Tulúm.
+As we’ve noted for other ruins in Quintana Roo and Yucatan, there are a couple reasons why you’ll want to get an early start on your day when you visit the Tulúm ruins.
 Foremost is because no matter when you arrive, once you get there, you aren’t going to be alone.
 If you can manage to get there early in the day you stand a better chance of missing the worst of the crowd.
-And secondly, there is very little shade of any kind in Tulúm and if you get there in the morning, you will enjoy the added benefit of beating the worst heat of the day.
+And secondly, there is very little shade of any kind in Tulúm and if you get there in the morning, you will enjoy the added benefit of a cooler temperatures than you’ll experience later in the day.

 Due partly to it’s location near the tourist centers of Cancún, Playa del Carmen and Cozumel and also due to some degree to the bus loads of cruise ship passengers that take excursions there each day, Tulúm is the most visited Mayan site in the Yucatán.
 While not a large city in terms of size or in the number or restored structures, Tulúm’s cliff-side location overlooking the Caribbean provides some beautiful vistas and the ease in getting there makes it an attractive stop for tourists.